Russian Naval Aviation: World War I

 From September 1916 to May 1917 alone, the Naval Department received 61 Grigorovich M-11 and M-12 seaplanes.
-26 of them flew in the Black Sea, about 20 entered the Baltic.
-In the Black Sea and Baltic aviation units, respectively, 115 and 96 officers, 1039 and 1339 conductors, non-commissioned officers and privates served.
+26 of them flew in the Black Sea Fleet, about 20 entered the Baltic Fleet.
+In the Black Sea and Baltic aviation units, respectively, 115 and 96 officers, 1,039 and 1,339 conductors, non-commissioned officers and privates served.

-Civil War and interwar period
+Russian Civil War and interwar period

 The regular Soviet naval aviation units were created in 1918.
-They participated in the Russian Civil War, cooperating with the ships and the army during the combats at Petrograd, on the Baltic Sea, the Black Sea, the Volga, the Kama River, Northern Dvina and on the Lake Onega.
-The newborn Soviet Naval Air Force consisted of 76 obsolete hydroplanes.
+They participated in the Russian Civil War, cooperating with the ships and the army during the combats at Petrograd, on the Baltic Sea, the Black Sea, the Volga, the Kama River, the Northern Dvina and on Lake Onega.
+The newborn Soviet Naval Aviation consisted of 76 obsolete hydroplanes.
 Scanty and technically imperfect, it was mostly used for resupplying the ships and the army.

 In the second half of the 1920s, the Naval Aviation order of battle began to grow.
 It received new reconnaissance hydroplanes, bombers, and fighters.
-In the mid-1930s, the Soviets created the Naval Air Force in the Baltic Fleet, the Black Sea Fleet and the Soviet Pacific Fleet.
+In the mid-1930s, the Soviets created naval air forces in the Baltic Fleet, the Black Sea Fleet, the Soviet Pacific Fleet, and the Soviet Northern Flotilla.
 The importance of naval aviation had grown significantly by 1938–1940, to become one of the main components of the Soviet Navy.
-By this time, the Soviets had created formations and units of the torpedo and bomb aviation.
+By this time, the Soviets had created bomber and torpedo bomber naval air units and formations.
 At the beginning of the Great Patriotic War, all of the fleets (except for the Pacific Fleet) had a total of 1,445 aircraft.